bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 #### mask sequences

-    myMaskedAlignment <- alignmuscle #rename object  alignmuscle
-    colM <- IRanges(start=1, end=10) #select ranges to mask
-    colmask(myMaskedAlignment) <- colM #rename object colM
+    myMaskedAlignment <- alignmuscle #rename object alignmuscle to myMaskedAlignment colM <- IRanges(start=1, end=10) #select ranges to mask colmask(myMaskedAlignment) <- colM #rename object colM
     myMaskedAlignment # view object with masked sequences

-The result for masking is written to a pdf file.

 If you want to see alignments look pretty with different colours for different bases as in some GUI based programs.
-We try one simple script, there are lot of options in `msaPrettyPrint` function.
+We try one simple script usinf function msaPrettyPrint There are lot of options in `msaPrettyPrint` function to make it more pretty

     msaPrettyPrint(alignmuscle, output="pdf", y=c(1, 633),
                    subset=c(1:6), showNames="none", showLogo="top",
                    logoColors="rasmol", shadingMode="similar",
                    showLegend=FALSE, askForOverwrite=FALSE)

+ Just check in your working directory, is there any pdf file with name alignment.pdf.
+If it is there then you are good. if not,

 You might see the following error message: